Visitor information

 See the picturesque bluebells of West Woods as part of your next forest adventure

-Located south of Marlborough, West Woods is a very beautiful former ancient woodland site.
+Located south of Marlborough, West Woods is a beautiful ancient woodland site.

 The woodland becomes very popular in late spring due to the fantastic displays of bluebells which carpet the forest floor in certain areas.